 Whilst the water fishes much the same as Island, because it is shallow and has a silty bottom it is usually more coloured.
 Because of this anglers can often tell when the fish are on the feed because they stir up so much mud that parts of the lake become noticeably more cloudy.
 This means it is always worth having a walk round the pool before tackling up to pick a swim where the fish already have their heads down.

 Like Island Pool, Middle Pool has banks which shelve steeply to the bottom and with rushes along the sides and far end there is always plenty of cover for anglers fishing either close in or stalking the carp.
-In 2007 new platform pegs were installed along the far bank of the lake to make angling easier from this side of the water.
+A few years ago new platform pegs were installed along the far bank of the lake to make angling easier from this side of the water.

 Being a shallow pool, most anglers tend to float fish Middle Pool and it is very popular with pole anglers using casters, maggots, sweetcorn, luncheon meat and pellets.
 Boilies, dog food and larger pellets are all good for the carp, as are floating baits fished both close in by the side and in open water during warmer weather for the carp.

 As its name implies, Far Pool is the furthest from the car park and although only about half an acre in size is ideal for anglers who want to get away from it all.
 To add to its attraction, it is stocked with more than 50 double figure fish ranging between 10lbs and 16lbs which were introduced over recent winters, together with some quality specimen roach which weigh over 1lb.
-Fish are now being taken to 18lbs.
+Carp are now being taken to just under 20lbs.

-These supplemented the existing stock which include a mix of carp to over 20lbs as well as crucians, roach, rudd, tench and bream.
+In addition to the common, mirror and ghost carp, Far Pool also holds crucians, roach, rudd, tench and bream.
 Because the water is only about three-and-a-half feet deep at maximum it is a great spot for waggler fishing and testing out new techniques or baits.

 |Accommodation near Butlers Hill